 Diamond Types: What You Need (And Don’t Need) To Know When Shopping

-We’ve talked a lot about the four C’s of diamonds: Cut, Color, Clarity and Carat.
+We’ve talked a lot about the four C’s of diamonds: Cut, Color, Clarity, and Carat.
 But as it turns out, we’ve been holding back a bit.
 There are actually five.
 The unsung C is “classification,” or diamond type.
-Although it’s less essential than the Big Four, it’s important to know about.
+Although it’s less essential than the Big Four, it’s important to know about it.
 The mention of diamond type can surface during the shopping process and prove confusing or cause you to question the priorities you’ve set for choosing your perfect engagement ring.
 So let’s lay it all out.

 “Diamond type” means one thing to jewelers, and often something else to customers.
 For example: To gemologist, “cut” can mean the diamond’s actual cut, or its number of facets, like the brilliant cut.
 Customers often understand it as the diamond’s shape — like round, emerald or pear.
 We’ll go over both of them here.

-What diamond types are to gemologists
+What are diamond types to gemologists

 Diamond type can be confusing, not only because as far as gemologists are concerned, a particular diamond can be more than one diamond type.